richardnixondev/Scriptocalypse/README.md

 ## Backlog

-Adding hardcore state to make the game more difficult Adding different types of creatures
+- Add hardcore state to make the game more difficult
+- Add different types of creatures
-Adding a boss fight when a time is reached.
+- Add a boss fight when a time is reached.
-Adding music and sound in the game.
+- Add music and sound in the game.